-Responding to the voice of the student population, the design provided a fresh balance of suite-style rooms, private restrooms and living areas, along with traditional rooms with improved restrooms, recreation and community spaces.
-Welcoming students is an open reception area overlooking a spacious sun-lit lounge, replacing the formerly tight and obstructed space.
-A recreation room, located in the once dungeon-like basement, provides ample lounge, gaming and community space, furnished with flat-screen televisions, modular furniture and a full kitchen.
+BVH Architecture, after carefully listening and responding to the voices of the student population, prepared a design that provided a fresh balance of suite-style rooms, private restrooms, and living areas, along with traditional rooms with improved restrooms, recreation, and community spaces.
+Welcoming WSC students is an open reception area overlooking a spacious sun-lit lounge, replacing the formerly tight and obstructed space.
+A recreation room, located in the once dungeon-like basement, provides ample lounge, gaming, and community space, furnished with flat-screen televisions, modular furniture, and a full kitchen.

 Reviving the beloved residence hall not only served to enhance the quality of life for students on campus but resulted in a modern yet respectful response to the character and charm of the historic building, which students have come to love.
-Pile Hall is attractive again, leading to growing numbers of upper classmen applying for residence, and more students living on campus longer.
-Looking toward the future of campus life, preserving the historic character of Pile Hall is indicative of what has become important to the Wayne State College community.
+Pile Hall is attractive again, leading to growing numbers of upperclassmen applying for residence, and more students living on campus longer.
+Looking toward the future of campus life, preserving the historic character of Pile Hall is central to what has become important to the Wayne State College community.